 Our Philosophy of Supervision

-For us, the supervision of coaching is about the pursuit of excellence and mastery.
+For us, the supervision of coaching is about the pursuit of excellence and maturity.
 This is in service of the growth, be it personal and/or professional, of all parties concerned.
 In addition, supervision aims to support and enable the continued professionalism of the coaching industry, through the setting, aspiration and attainment of quality and standards.

 In terms of growth, what immediately comes to mind is the balance between challenge and safety.
 An important part of the supervision relationship is that a safe space is created which allows for challenge and growth to be achieved.
 This is established by bringing sensitivity and integrity, along with inviting the coach to engage in an adult-to-adult dialogue.
 It is about co-creating a professional partnering which operates in support of the enhancement of coaching practice on many and varied levels.